-If you’re new to the Madden NFL franchise, passing may seem like a self-intuitive, easy to master, skill in the game.
+If you’re new to the Madden NFL franchise, passing may seem like a self-intuitive, easy-to-master, skill in the game.
 However, veterans of Madden know how much intricacy there is to passing the ball in the field.
 In Madden NFL 23, a new passing system has been introduced named the FieldSENSE™ Skill Based Passing.

 This new system gives you even more control over the passing ability of your players.

-If you want to learn more about passing in Madden NFL 23, we’ve got you covered with this guide where we’ll be showing you all the tips and tricks you need to know to master the art of passing in Madden.
+If you want to learn more about passing in Madden NFL 23, we’ve got you covered with this guide, where we’ll show you all the tips and tricks you need to know to master the art of passing in Madden.

-How to Throw a Pass in Madden NFL 23
+How to Throw a Pass in Madden NFL 23?

 Throwing a basic pass in Madden NFL 23 is super easy.
-When your teammates are in position for a pass, you’ll see a unique button floating over each one of their heads.
+When your teammates are in position for a pass, you’ll see a unique button floating over each of their heads.
 If you want to throw a pass to a specific teammate, all you need to do is press the exact button that you see above their head.

 Skill Based Passing